indexexchange/class-one-exchange-adapter/README.md

 ## <a name='creatingPartnerModule'></a> Creating a Partner Module

-In this section you will be filling out the class-one-exchange-htb.js, class-one-exchange-htb-exports.js, and the class-one-exchange-htb-validator.js files to create your module.
+In this section you will be filling out the class-one-exchange-adapter-htb.js, class-one-exchange-adapter-htb-exports.js, and the class-one-exchange-adapter-htb-validator.js files to create your module.

-### Step 0: Config Validation (`class-one-exchange-htb-validator.js`)
+### Step 0: Config Validation (`class-one-exchange-adapter-htb-validator.js`)
 Before you get started on writing the actual code for your module, you need to figure out what your partner configuration (refer to [Configuration](#configuration)) object will look like.
 This is crucial because it will determine the input (parcels) to your module's core functions.

 Once you have a basic idea of what this will look like, and how you will uniquely identify each slot on your server (via xSlot placementId or other inventory codes) you will need to validate this configuration.
-This validation will be performed by the wrapper using the `class-one-exchange-htb-validator.js` file.
+This validation will be performed by the wrapper using the `class-one-exchange-adapter-htb-validator.js` file.

-The `class-one-exchange-htb-validator.js` file contains a single export, a `partnerValidator` function, that takes in the configuration object that will be fed to your module's constructor (refer to [Configuration](#configuration) for an example layout) and validates it via type checks.
+The `class-one-exchange-adapter-htb-validator.js` file contains a single export, a `partnerValidator` function, that takes in the configuration object that will be fed to your module's constructor (refer to [Configuration](#configuration) for an example layout) and validates it via type checks.
 The type checks are performed using an external library called `schema-inspector`, for which the documentation can be found here https://github.com/Atinux/schema-inspector.

-We have provided a very basic validation schema in `class-one-exchange-htb-validator.js` that is based off of the example `mockPartnerConfig.js` object found in the `spec/support` directory for testing (refer to the [Testing](#testing) section for the testing structure).

 Once you have filled this file out, you can continue actually writing your module!

-### Step 1: Partner Configuration (`class-one-exchange-htb.js`)
+### Step 1: Partner Configuration (`class-one-exchange-adapter-htb.js`)
 This section involves setting up the general partner configuration such as name, default pricing strategy as well as the general format of incoming/outgoing bids for the adapter.
 Please read the following descriptions and update the `__profile` variable if necessary.

 * <u>partnerId</u> - This is simply the name of our module, generally if your module is a bidder the name will end with Htb.
 The format of the name should be PartnerName{Type}.